Documentation Index

 Control plane operations

-Control plane operations are used to manage indexes and their configuration.Create index (POST /indexes)
+Control plane operations manage indexes and their configuration.Create index (POST /indexes)

 Create index (POST /indexes)